United States v. Miller (1976)

 United States v.
-Miller, 425 U.S. 435 (1976), was a United States Supreme Court that held that bank records are not subject to protection under the Fourth Amendment to the United States Constitution.
+Miller, 425 U.S. 435 (1976), was a United States Supreme Court case that held that bank records are not subject to protection under the Fourth Amendment to the United States Constitution.
 The case, along with Smith v.
 Maryland, established the principle of the third-party doctrine in relation to privacy rights.

 Background

 In 1973, sheriffs for Houston County, Georgia discovered an undocumented whiskey distillery, first by seizing a truck with distillery equipment and arresting its drivers, and later investigating a warehouse fire in the town of Kathleen and discovering distillery equipment there.
 They identified the warehouse property leaser as Mitch Miller of Georgia.
 The Alcohol, Tobacco and Firearms Bureau (ATF) of the United States Treasury Department, investigating the case, requested that local banks, holding Miller's accounts, provide all paperwork of his bank transactions to date via a grand jury subpoena duces tecum, rather than a warrant; the banks complied without notifying Miller.
 The financial records supported evidence that Miller had rented the truck, radio equipment, and sheet metal to support the distillery, and he and four others were charged with conspiracy (by selling tax-free whiskey), possession of distilled spirits, and possession of an unregistered still.

 The trial was held at the United States District Court for the Middle District of Georgia.
 During the defense, Miller attempted to prevent the bank records from being submitted as evidence, claiming these were illegally obtained, as such records should be protected from illegal search and seizure under the Fourth Amendment.
 The District Court rejected Miller's arguments, and resulted in a conviction with a sentence of three years in prison for Miller.
 Miller argued on the use of bank records as evidence to the Fifth Circuit Court of Appeals, which reversed the District Court's findings.
 Miller had attempted to argue that the Bank Secrecy Act, which required banks to make microfilm copies of all checks they processed, was unconstitutional, the Fifth Circuit recognized that the Supreme Court had validated the Act's constitutionality through California Bankers Ass'n v.
 Shultz, but this did not allow for the types of actions that the ATF used.
 The Fifth Circuit cited Boyd v.
 United States for the proposition that "a compulsory production of a man's private papers to establish a criminal charge against him...is within the scope of the Fourth Amendment".
 The court ruled that the Bank Secrecy Act did not overrule Fourth Amendment protections, and overturned the District Court's ruling.